U.S. decision to halt some aid to Egypt 'wrong' - foreign ministry spokesman

-CAIRO (Reuters) - Egypt criticized on Thursday a decision by the United States to halt some military and economic aid to the army-backed government in the wake of a crackdown on the Muslim Brotherhood.
+CAIRO, Oct 10 (Reuters) - Egypt criticised on Thursday a decision by the United States to halt some military and economic aid to the army-backed government in the wake of a crackdown on the Muslim Brotherhood.

 “The decision was wrong.
 Egypt will not surrender to American pressure and is continuing its path towards democracy as set by the roadmap,” Foreign Ministry spokesman Badr Abdelatty told a private Egyptian radio station.